-At Elvetham Heath Primary School we believe that English is a vital part of the school curriculum that supports the development of all curriculum areas and ensures the growth of essential learning skills for the future.
-English encompasses the areas of; reading, writing, speaking and listening.
+At Elvetham Heath Primary School, we believe that English is a vital part of the school curriculum with reading at its core.
+It supports the development of all curriculum areas and ensures the growth of essential learning skills for the future.
+English encompasses the areas of: reading, writing, speaking and listening.
 We ensure that all our pupils develop a secure understanding of all forms of oral and written literacy to effectively communicate with others.
 The sections below summarise the approaches we take in all the areas of English.

 Speaking and Listening

 At Elvetham Heath, our aim is to create articulate, confident speakers who are able to express themselves and discuss their opinions clearly, as well as listening effectively to others.

 There are different aspects of Speaking and Listening; speaking, listening, discussion and drama.
 All these strands are intrinsic to the development of English and are used in an engaging way to improve the standard of our children’s literacy skills.
 Strands of Speaking and Listening are planned and taught within discrete English lessons and also within other curriculum lessons and activities, such as class or year group presentations.

 At Elvetham Heath, our aim is for our children to develop a life-long love of reading and an understanding that it enables them to access the world around them.

 Phonics plays an important role in the development of early reading.
 In Early Years and Key Stage One, we use a scheme called, ‘Letters and Sounds’ to develop phonic knowledge.
 To enhance this further, we use a range of songs, actions and activities to engage the children in multi-sensory learning.
 Phonics is taught in a variety of ways to meet the individual requirements of each child.
 This includes whole class or group teaching as well as focused interventions.
 Children undertake a Phonics Screening Check in Year One to ensure they are secure in Phase 5.
 Phonics continues to be taught in all years through reading and spelling activities.